Ipstenu/at-reply-two/readme.txt

 = It shows the full parent comment on the dashboard =

 You must be on IE8.
 There's a details shim for Firefox and IE9+, but I drew the line at supporting IE8.
 Sorry banks.

+= This doesn't work with WPDiscuz Active =

+They rewrote the whole comment interface.
+It won't work because I'm relying on standard WP features that aren't there.
+Sorry.
+I have no plans to fix this.

 == Screenshots ==